Wug-snake graphs and Markov numbers of matrix semigroups: Lattice realisations of wug-snake graphs

-\begin{theorem} The above construction enumerates algebraic Markov numbers for the semigroup generated by $M_1$ and $M_2$ by rational directions. \end{theorem}
+\begin{theorem} The above construction enumerates the algebraic Markov numbers of the semigroup generated by $M_1$ and $M_2$ by rational directions. \end{theorem}

-\begin{proof} Combinatorially the proofs are the same: same concatentation of slops gives the same sequences of $a$ and $b$ replacing $1$ and $2$. \end{proof}
+\begin{proof} The proof is combinatorially identical to the classical case.
+The same Farey concatenation of slopes produces the same pattern of generator words, with the entries $1$ and $2$ in the classical model replaced by $a$ and $b$, respectively. \end{proof}

-\begin{remark} Instead of $(a,a)$ and $(b,b)$, one can similarly consider pairs of sequences of different lengths and different elements, replacing dominoes with more exotic graph constructions textured into grey boxes (not necessarily following the $1/2$-coordinate grid).
-This can be considered as a \textit{texture} of coordinate boxes.
-The theory of $\tan_\nu$ remains the same, as these values do not depend on the texture. \end{remark}
+\begin{remark} One may similarly consider pairs of PLLS-sequences of different lengths and with different entries.
+In that case, the elementary polymino blocks are replaced by more general graph textures inside coordinate boxes.
+The theory of the slope map $\tan_\nu$ remains unchanged, since it depends only on the arrangement of the boxes and not on the internal texture. \end{remark}

-Let us conclude this subsection with a conterexample to uniqueness conjecture for $((4,4),(11,11))$-Markov numbers from~\cite{KvS2020}.
+We end this subsection by recalling a counterexample to the uniqueness conjecture for $((4,4),(11,11))$-Markov numbers from~\cite{KvS2020}.